CCT-Engineering/Amorey/README.md

 Due to request limitations of the current api, user's should refrain from excessive server requests within a short time span to avoid temporarily getting timed out by the server

 ## Testing
 Testing libraries include React Test Library and Jest.
-This application comes with several tests already setup and can be run using "npm test".
+This application comes with several tests already setup and can be run using `npm test`.
 This script will generate a report showing what parts of the application are currently covered in our testing implementation.
-Any future testing files should be stored in "/spec/src" and can you use "../mock/testData.jsx" if additional testing data is needed.
+Any future testing files should be stored in `/spec/src` and can you use `../mock/testData.jsx` if additional testing data is needed.

 ## Team Members
 - Chad Fusco (Overview)